list-pgr/CitComAI-Hub.github.io/docs/services/GenAI-MVP.md

 The GenAI code can be reviewed here: https://github.com/itk-dev/ai-launchpad

 ## Performance testing
+As part of the implementation, a performance test was conducted:

 Testing VLLM instead of OLLAMA
 Performance optimization with quantization
 Currently running on a 2-GPU server at Hetzner